Tom and Ray's Bios & Photos

 Alison is noted for her exceptionally bizarre and recurring dream of personally designed loft spaces in New York City.
 The most recent had a stained glass staircase up to a roof deck with a sign hanging outside that said "Ric's."
 Her therapist quickly and correctly diagnosed her phobia of Casablanca film festivals, which she avoids at all costs.

-Alison lives in the north of England with her husband Steve (no, not Car Talk Steve) and their awesome 3-year-old son, Lukas.
-When she's not virtually commuting five hours back in time to work on Car Talk, she says you can often find her getting Lukas into his swim costume to go hang at the leisure centre or taking him out in the pushchair for a ramble.
+Alison lives in the north of England with her husband Steve (no, not Car Talk Steve) and their awesome 5-year-old son, Lukas.
+When she's not virtually commuting five hours back in time to work on Car Talk, she says you can often find her getting Lukas into his swim costume to go hang at the leisure centre or taking him out for a ramble in his wellies.
 She's also studying roundabouts, central reservations, boots and bonnets so she can pass her UK driver's licence test.
 And she claims she's not affected by the idiosyncrasies of the British language.
 Such vulgar insinuations, she says, are rubbish and the senseless yammerings of a bloody duffer who's had a pint too many.

 Geraldine McGowan, a.k.a., "Typos," is Car Talk's staff proofreader, grammarian and punctuation czar.
 But don't let the Irish surname fool you...
 Gerri is actually half Sicilian and wields her blue editing pencil like a stiletto, taking every misplaced comma as a personal affront to the "Family."